sabir5623/SQL-Employees-Database-Project-/README.md

 Clone the Repository: [Project Repository]git clone <(https://github.com/sabir5623/SQL-Employees-Database-Project-/tree/main)> cd employees-sql-project

-Create the Database: Execute create_databese.sql to create the database schema mysql -u username -p < create_database.sql
+Create the Database: create the database schema

+Create the table : Create all the necessary table

-Insert Sample Data: Populate the database with sample data using insert_data.sql mysql -u username -p < insert_data.sql
+Insert value into the table: Populate the database with sample value

-Run Queries: mysql -u username -p < quaries.sql
+Run Queries: Execute the query and get meaningful insights from the database

 # Queries and Analysis
-The queries.sql file contains SQL queries to: Retrieve information about all the employee, their salary and when they are joined.
+The SQL Project.sql file contains SQL queries to: Retrieve information about all the employee, their salary and when they are joined.
 Analyze employee work experience and their salary grade.
 Identify popular employee based on manager.

 # Deployment
 This project can be deployed to any MySQL-compatible database server.
 Follow the setup instructions to initialize the database schema and populate it with data.